LuisBosquez/docker-mssql-samples/aspnet-mssql-compose/README.md

 1. The previous `Dockerfile` makes use of an entrypoint to your webapp Docker image.
 Create this script in a file called `entrypoint.sh` and paste the contents below.

-    **Note:** Make sure to use UNIX line delimiters.
+    >**Note**: Make sure to use UNIX line delimiters.
 The script won't work if you use Windows-based delimiters (Carriage return and line feed).

     ```bash
     #!/bin/bash